juniorsundarCasual/TGT/vault/volume-2.chapter-153.md

 The man coughed and responded by saying, \``That's my daughter.
 I'm allowed to talk to her however I want.\``

-Grace leapt towards the man with gusto, but was immediately held back by Guy.
+Grace leapt towards the man with gusto but was immediately held back by Guy.

 "Grace, not now," Guy said with a frown.